Scada-Hacker/EmacsWindowManager/README.md

 Why ?
 Why would you do this ?

 Emacs is incredibly usefull.
 I became aware I dont need to leave Emacs for most things I do, and anything else could be launched from a terminal.
-So with that in mind I did some research and found others have done similiar with varying degrees of success
+So with that in mind I did some research and found others have done similiar with varying degrees of success.

 # This is my take on the procedure.